Pomax/socketless/README.md

 };
 ```

-Which you then use to generate proxy objects that both take care of all the socket.io code,
+Which you then run through the async-socket.io framework to auto-generate a set of proxy objects
-as well as hide the fact that sockets are even used at all, allowing code to be written as
+that both take care of all the socket.io code, as well as hide the fact that sockets are even
-if clients and the server have direct references to each other:
+used at all, allowing code to be written as if clients and the server have direct references
+to each other:

 ```javascript
 class Client {